 Our conviction rates are high as the Courts have affirmed our dogs as relevant and credible evidentiary tools.
 In the years of continuous service provided the unit has never been sued, in fact, the New Hampshire Supreme Court specifically cited our K-9 work as proper regarding the use of Drug Detection Dogs in this State.
 This mission is institutional as it calls upon every segment of the K-9 Units operation and training.

 Quality resonates visible signs of our advancement as the handlers receive training at the Boston, MA Police K-9 Academy and are required to be certified twice a year through the United States Police Canine Association, the only recognized national standard by the United States Supreme Court.
-Officer Steve Blanding with K-9 Max, a German shepherd, and Officer Aaron Stacy with K-9 Axe, a Belgian Malinois, now carry on the deep tradition of Police Dog Handler for the City of Portsmouth.
+Officer Steve Blanding with K-9 Frankie, a Belgian Malinois, and Officer Aaron Stacy with K-9 Axe, also a Belgian Malinois, now carry on the deep tradition of Police Dog Handler for the City of Portsmouth.

 Throughout history, the Portsmouth Police K-9 Unit has had to meet difficult challenges head on.
 At times it meant a real fight for survival, and at times a challenge to deal with very limited resources.
 Nothing was achieved without active community support and professional work by the back up officers.
 In spite of tremendous obstacles facing the unit throughout the years, the Police K-9 teams are moved by a far more compelling reality; to help the police department prevent crime, preserve order and protect the rights, lives and property of all people.
 On call 24 hours a day, we stand ready to provide a community service for many years to come and as the Portsmouth Herald Newspaper puts it "a model for others to follow".